LinkedInAttic/archetype/README.md

 - Dave Gandy for his awesome work on [FontAwesome](http://fortawesome.github.com/Font-Awesome/)
 - Chris Eppstein and other contributors of [Compass](http://compass-style.org/) for building an amazing framework, and for some great scaffolding code we've _borrowed_
-- Nathan Weizenbaum and contributors for [making CSS fun again](http://sass-lang.com/)
+- Hampton Catlin, Nathan Weizenbaum, Chris Eppstein and contributors for [making CSS fun again](http://sass-lang.com/)
 - Nicolas Gallagher and Jonathan Neal for some [Normalize.css](https://github.com/necolas/normalize.css) greatness
 - Nicolas Gallagher, Jonathan Neal, Kroc Camen, Paul Irish, and others for [HTML5 Boilerplate](http://html5boilerplate.com/)